 The two women talked about more business ideas, then Editi suddenly popped the question. ” Where is your husband?
 What does he do that he isn’t always with you?”

-Nneoma threw some small pieces of cakes in her mouth, ate them for a few seconds before she replied, “My husband works with chevron.
+Nneoma threw small pieces of cakes into her mouth, chewed them for a few seconds before she replied, “My husband works with Chevron.
 He is not always home, and anytime he is home, he spends just a few weeks.
-Sometimes he comes home when my ovulation has passed, and his mom keeps blaming me.”
-Her voice quivered now.
+Sometimes he comes home when my ovulation has passed, and his mom keeps blaming me,” her voice quivered.

 “Does he complain?”
 Editi asked.